Pattern Avoidance Over a Hypergraph: Block Decomposition of

-If we can prove that such a $B'$ exists for every rich block $B$, then we can construct $G'$ by taking the union of all the $B'$ and then removing edges until only $N$ remain.
+If we can prove that such a $B'$ exists for every rich block $B$, then we can construct $G'$ by taking the union of all the $B'$.
 We see that, for any collection of $\ell$ vertices $v_1,\cdots,v_\ell$,

-since any collection of $\ell$ vertices, as well as any single vertex, belongs to at most $\Delta(\Lambda)$ blocks.
-And so,